ilarsf/aarc_lts/for-learners/resources/glossary.md

         <h2 class="az-glossary-letter">G</h2>

         <h3 class="az-glossary-term">Gate</h3>
-        <p class="az-glossary-definition">The part of the oarlock that closes to keep the oar in place.</p>
+        <p class="az-glossary-definition">The part of the oarlock that closes to keep the oar in place.
+(See also "Oarlock")</p>

         <h3 class="az-glossary-term">Gunwales (or Gunnels)</h3>
         <p class="az-glossary-definition">The top edges of the boat's sides.</p>